mehrzadjafari/California-Traffic-Collision/README.md

-**Goal of the homework**: Build a search engine over the "best books ever" list of [GoodReads](https://www.goodreads.com/).
-Unless differently specified, all the functions must be implemented from scratch.
-[Main Link](https://github.com/CriMenghini/ADM/tree/master/2020/Homework_3)
+**Goal of the project**:

+    > 1. Convert the `.sqlite` file to MySQL and perform the normal queries, along with the optimized ones.
+    > 2. Export the `.json` file from MySQL Workbench and load it MongoDB and perform queries on them.

 ## Main Steps: